Edu-n-Action/HelpOut/README.md

 ## Tech Stack

-- Javascript
+- Next.js
-  Javascript is used in order to build the front-end side of the web app
+  Next.js is used in order to build the front-end side of the web app.
+It is one of the most frequently used framework in the field of web-development.
+Additionally, it is one of the simplest ones to implement
 - Firebase
   Firebase is used for the back end and the database.
 We store all users, communities, events, and donations data into it.
+Firebase is used because of simple implementation, robust built-in feature, secure server, and it is in the cloud

 ## How to use it?